Funding Opportunities for Ph.D. Graduates

 The Mailman School of Public Health seeks fellows who will assist in our shared mission to support and amplify health analytics.
 We are particularly interested in candidates who will further advance core research in the use of advanced data analytics to solve issues pertaining to population-scale health issues and preventive strategies, e.g., modeling climate effects on health, integrative-omics in large populations, impact of social networks on health, and data-streaming from personal monitoring devices.

 The Center on Poverty and Social Policy seeks fellows who will support our shared mission to address the role of social policy in reducing poverty.
 We are particularly interested in candidates who will further advance core research in understanding trends in historical poverty, economic insecurity, immobility, and inequality, using novel data sources and data-driven methods.

 Appointment and Funding

-Appointments for the second cohort of DSI Fellows start on/around July 1, 2019, with guaranteed funding for two years.
+Appointments for the third cohort of DSI Fellows start on/around July 1, 2020, with guaranteed funding for two years.
 In addition to a competitive salary package, DSI Fellows will also be provided with a research expenditure budget of that can be used for conference travel, computing equipment, and/or other research-related costs.

 - A cover letter that explains your motivation for applying to this program and indicates your choice of mentors (and special interest area if applicable).

 - A curriculum vitae (including a list of publications);